ntakouris/js-train/README.md

     3. Use the DSL which is better explained by opening up the `index.html` in a browser
     4. Using the interactive visual editor (which generates the DSL)

-2 and 4 Are currently under development.
+The Visual Editor is currently under development.
+If you are a programmer and not a user, just check out whatever is into resources.js to get a feel of what is going on fast.

 ## Pull Requests
 PRs are much welcome; especially if they are preset workouts!